cnorm35/blog/source/one-month-rails-psl/index.markdown

 $ git branch -a
 ```

 Here is the current list of all the branches.
-I'll update this with the full list of branches once
-I have a chance to work through all the lessons (hopefully by the end of the week)

 ```
 add_bootstrap_elements_to_pages